Local density of states study of a spin-orbit-coupling induced Mott insulator Sr$_2$IrO$_4$

 A key to identify the nature of this insulator is to answer the important questions of what is the size of the insulating gap, $\Delta$, and how does it compare to other energy scales (e.g. $t$ and $\zeta$).
 Surprisingly, measurements of the gap size from different probes in $\mathrm{Sr_2IrO_4}$ vary widely.
 Gaps as low as $\sim0.1$ eV have been reported by fitting the resistivity data with a thermal activation model \cite{Shimura1995,Ge2011} and by calculations using local density approximation (LDA) with SOC and U \cite{Kim2008,Jin2009}.
-On the other hand, angle-resolved photoemission spectroscopy (ARPES) measurements do not agree with this value since the maximum of the valance band is already lower than $-$0.1 eV \cite{Kim2008,Wang2012}.
+On the other hand, angle-resolved photoemission spectroscopy (ARPES) measurements do not agree with this value since the maximum of the valence band is already lower than $-$0.1 eV \cite{Kim2008,Wang2012}.
 Optical conductivity and resonant inelastic x-ray scattering (RIXS) studies both yield $\Delta\leq0.4$ eV \cite{Kim2008,Kim2012,Moon2009}.
-Importantly, these measurements are either indirect, susceptible to signals from other excitations like excitons or magnons, or can only measure the filled states, making the interpretations of their gap values difficult.
 To resolve these discrepancies, it is highly desirable to measure the gap with an experiment that directly probes the free charge carriers.

 We have carried out scanning tunneling microscopy (STM) and spectroscopy (STS) experiments on $\mathrm{Sr_2IrO_4}$.
-Through single-particle tunneling, STS measurements cover both occupied and unoccupied states, yielding the local density of states (LDOS) to a good approximation and hence the insulating gap directly \cite{Feenstra1988,Ye2013}.
+Through single-particle tunneling, STS measurements cover both occupied and unoccupied states, yielding the local density of states (LDOS) to a good approximation and hence the single particle insulating gap directly \cite{Feenstra1988,Ye2013, Okada2013}.
 Furthermore, the spatial resolution enables us to study variation down to the atomic-scale and to search for native defects that can pin the chemical potential and affect other bulk properties.
-In this letter, we present the first atomically resolved topographic \footnote{The topographic images have been processed to remove intermittent vibrational noise at 45 Hz.} and spectroscopic studies in $\mathrm{Sr_2IrO_4}$, uncovering a gap of 620 meV.
+In this letter, we present high quality atomically resolved topographic \footnote{The topographic images have been processed to remove intermittent vibrational noise at 45 Hz.} and spectroscopic studies in $\mathrm{Sr_2IrO_4}$, uncovering a gap of 620 meV.
 We have also studied topography with various junction resistances, and measured the LDOS with respect to the defects and to the tip-sample separation.
+It is worth mentioning that similar STM studies have been done by other groups \cite{Nichols2014,Li2013a}, although the results and conclusions are not quite converging.